acquia/lightning/UPDATE.md

   at the command line (Drush 9 only) by running
   `drush lightning:scheduler:migrate`.

+  If you have scheduled transitions attached to a specific entity type and you'd like to discard those transitions without migrating them (test data, for example), you can "purge" it in the UI, or at the command line by running `drush lightning:scheduler:purge ENTITY_TYPE_ID`.
+Purging must be done one entity type at a time, e.g. `drush lightning:scheduler:purge paragraph`.

 **Note:** The Lightning Scheduler migration in Lightning 3.1.4 affects actual content entities.
 As such, it will need to be run on your production database.